The Ten Commandments (1956)

 [Moses then left Bithiah, to visit Hebrew slave woman, Yochabel, and learn the complete truth, of the cloth]

-Rameses: Did you lose your head my sweet?
+Rameses: [to Nefretiri] Did you lose your head, my sweet?

-Sethi: I sent you to bring me the head of the jackal who will free the slaves.
+Sethi: [to Rameses] I sent you to Goshen to bring me the head of the jackal who would free the slaves.
+Where is it?

 Nefretiri: Is that a riddle?

-Rameses: He gives them the priest's grain and one day in seven to rest.
-They call it "the day of Moses".
+Rameses: [to Sethi] He gives them the priests' grain and one day in seven to rest.
+They call it "The Day of Moses."